martinhofigueiredo/SE/slides/slide.md

 ---
 # Q&A

 Thank you for your attention.
-I now invite questions from the audience.
-Please feel free to ask any queries or share your thoughts on this topic
+We now invite questions from the audience.
+Please feel free to ask any questions or share your thoughts on this topic